ddeepika/gettingcleaningdata/README.md

     + Activity data from subject_test and subject_train text files are read into individual data frames
     + A combined dataset (subjectcombined: 10299x1) is created with the correct column name.
 * __Step 2__: Extract only measurements on mean and standard deviation for each observation.
 I extract measurements where variable names exactly match “mean()” and “std()”, using grepl.
 This results in a dataset (meanstddata: 10299x66).
 I then combine subject, activity, meanstddata to form a new dataset (newdata: 10299x68).
-    + *Note that since I use exact matching variables that contain mean in the variable name but don’t measure the mean such as meanFreq() are not extracted.*
+    + *Note that since I use exact matching, I don’t extract variables that contain mean in the variable name but don’t measure the mean (such as meanFreq()).*
 * __Step 3__: Use descriptive activity names to name activities in the dataset.
 Using as.factor and levels, I map the activities in the Activity column of newdata to the six descriptive labels.
 * __Step 4__: Appropriately label the dataset with descriptive variable names.
 I perform a few transformations on the variable names with gsub to make them legal and easily understood variable names in R.
 The transformations are: